-Excavation of the Gulf Intracoastal Waterway (GIWW, see map) in the early 20th century severed Gulfward sheet flow and freshwater inflows via bayous and tributaries, and initiated saltwater intrusion into the heart of this low-lying landscape, killing emergent brackish marsh vegetation, resulting in erosion and scouring.
+Excavation of the GIWW in the early 20th century severed Gulfward sheet flow and freshwater inflows via bayous and tributaries, and initiated saltwater intrusion into the heart of this low-lying landscape, killing emergent brackish marsh vegetation, resulting in erosion and scouring.
 Relative sea level rise and human-induced subsidence and faulting has also caused fragmentation and loss of marsh and flats to open water (White and Tremblay, 1995).
 Vegetation coverage has been reduced in places from near 100% to 50% or less (Texas Parks and Wildlife Department, 2013; White et al., 2007).
 This program will work with local partners to increase the transport of freshwater from north of the GIWW into marshes south of the GIWW potentially through construction of additional siphons underneath the GIWW.
 It may also include construction of shore protection structures to slow or stop erosion of existing marshes, replacing water control structures to reduce saltwater intrusion, and modification and repair of existing levees to improve environmental land management.

-The sponsor of this program is the Texas Commission on Environmental Quality (TCEQ).
-The TCEQ administers RESTORE Act activities in Texas and has experience in implementing FPL1 projects.
+The sponsor of Chenier Plain Ecosystem Restoration Programis the Texas Commission on Environmental Quality (TCEQ).
+The TCEQ administers RESTORE Act activities in Texas and has experience in implementing FPL 1 projects.
 Furthermore, TCEQ is a Natural Resource Trustee agency involved in the state's Natural Resource Damage Assessment (NRDA) program.
 Importantly, our NGO, state, and federal agency collaborators have significant experience in overseeing environmental restoration projects and addressing Chenier Plain problems.
 In fact, the effort to restore the Texas Chenier Plain has been ongoing since at least 1990.
 In 2013, the Salt Bayou Marsh Workgroup (Workgroup) published a restoration plan describing the status of the Texas Chenier Plain, a review of past and ongoing projects, and recommendations for future work.
-The Workgroup members include: (1) Ducks Unlimited, (2) Jefferson County Engineering Department and Drainage District #6, (3) NOAA NMFS Habitat Conservation Division and the Restoration Center, (4) Texas General Land Office Coastal Erosion Planning and Response Act and the Natural Resource Damage Assessment Programs, (5) Texas Parks and Wildlife Department Wildlife and Coastal
+The Workgroup members include: (1) Ducks Unlimited (DU), (2) Jefferson County Engineering Department and Drainage District #6, (3) NOAA National Marine Fisheries

-Fisheries Divisions and the Environmental Assessment, Response, and Restoration Program, (6) Texas Water Development Board Coastal Water Resources Group, (7) U.S. Army Corps of Engineers Galveston District, and (8) U.S. Fish and Wildlife Service McFaddin National Wildlife Refuge and the Coastal Program.
-The proposed program will involve this Workgroup and other stakeholders to a great extent.
+Service (NMFS) Habitat Conservation Division and the Restoration Center, (4) Texas General Land Office (GLO) Coastal Erosion Planning and Response Act and the Natural Resource Damage Assessment Programs, (5) Texas Parks and Wildlife Department Wildlife (TPWD) and Coastal Fisheries Divisions and the Environmental Assessment, Response, and Restoration Program, (6) Texas Water Development Board Coastal Water Resources Group, (7) U.S. Army Corps of Engineers (USACE) Galveston District, and (8) U.S. Fish and Wildlife Service (USFWS) McFaddin National Wildlife Refuge and the Coastal Program.
+The Chenier Plain Ecosystem Restoration Program will involve this Workgroup and other stakeholders to a great extent.

-This program conforms to the RESTORE Council's FPL3 Planning Framework by adhering to the priority to restore and conserve habitat, and to restore, enhance, and protect habitats and shorelines.
+This program conforms to the RESTORE Council's FPL 3 Planning Framework by adhering to the priority to restore and conserve habitat, and to restore, enhance, and protect habitats and shorelines.
 This program will also advance the commitments set forth in the 2016 Comprehensive Plan Update by using the best available science for ecological restoration, developing a monitoring and data management framework, and defining metrics of success for the potential Chenier Plain projects.
-The total cost of this program and the amount of Council Selected Restoration Component funding being requested is \$39.6 million over 4 years.
-The actual cost of individual projects may vary based on the funding granted, and because of this the program is scalable and will allow for a reduction or increase in projects and size.
-The timeline is also subject to change based on the scalability.
-Potential partners for the program include, but are not limited to, USACE, TPWD, DU, USFW, and local and regional governments.
+The total budget for this program is \$20M over 4 years.
+Potential partners for the program include, but are not limited to, USACE, TPWD, DU, USFWS, and local and regional governments.

-Proposed Methods :
+Methods: